askari0102/Learning/Kubernetes/README.md

     selector: { matchLabels: { app.kubernetes.io/name: api } }
   ```
   **A PDB can block node drains forever.** If `minAvailable` equals your replica count, `kubectl drain` hangs.
 This is intentional — it is telling you your workload can't tolerate any disruption.
-- **In-place pod resize** (Stable in 1.35) — change CPU/memory without a restart.
+- **In-place pod resize** (Stable in 1.35) — change CPU without a restart (default `resizePolicy: NotRequired` for CPU); memory resizes restart the container by default (`RestartContainer`), and CPU+memory together restart.
 Combined with VPA this finally makes right-sizing non-disruptive.
 - **Workload-aware scheduling** (introduced 1.35, advanced in 1.36/1.37) — Kubernetes is gaining the ability to schedule groups of related pods (gang scheduling) atomically, which matters enormously for distributed training and batch jobs where "all 8 workers or none" is the requirement.

 ---